qqw-ut/smart-cities/index.md

 ![Common Smart Grid Components](./Common_Smart_Grid_Components.jpg "Public domain image by the U.S. Government Accountability Office")

 **Flexi Spaces & Smart Shared Amenities:**
 Kalasatama introduced "Flexi Spaces" shared rooms like gyms or meeting spaces in apartment buildings-equipped with smart locks and a mobile booking app.
-This system allows residents to use facilities across buildings, increasing utilization and reducing the need for redundant space.
+This system allows residents to use facilities across buildings, increasing utilization for redundant space.
 Developed through agile pilot funding, the platform logs reservations and usage data to help optimize access.
 It promotes social interaction, reduces costs, and supports sustainability.
 The initiative shows how tech can activate underused assets and enhance daily convenience for residents.
 ![Smart lock, controlled with iPhone](./Smart_Lock.jpg "Creative Commons Attribution 2.0")

 **Smart Mobility & Autonomous Shuttles:**